Youdanshow/netre/README.md

 For a very small footprint, the repository provides `netre.sh`.
-This shell script just runs each platform-specific command in sequence and prints the raw output.
+This shell script just runs each platform-specific command in sequence and prints the raw output, including CPU usage information.
 It does not produce JSON or a progress bar but requires no extra dependencies.

 Run it with: